Tengio/tengio.com/content/blog/company-website-using-hugo.md

 </html>
 ```

 Hugo is updating on the fly any change affecting files in the target folders of your hugo process.
-So to see the changes just go back to the browser.
+To see the changes just go back to the browser.

 So far nothing interesting.
-Let's add some reusable part to our home page.
-In hugo fragment of reusable html can be implemented using partials.
+Let's add some reusable parts to our home page.
+In hugo fragments of reusable html can be implemented using partials.
 You need to create html files in the layout/partials folder.
 We are going to add head.html and footer.html as examples.
-Once you have done that you can reuse this in the index.html or any other page or your website.
+Once you have done that you can reuse this in the index.html or any other page of your website.

 ```
 <!DOCTYPE html>